 An invitation to your teen is a sign you’re still interested in spending time together, which can go a long way in keeping the relationship strong and opportunities for communication and your influence alive.

-For almost all those who experience teen weight gain, the motivation to change eating habits or exercise comes from within.
+For anyone who experiences weight gain, the motivation to change lifestyle habits or exercise comes from within – teens included.

 In other words, if your teen wants to work on this, she will because she is motivated to do so.

 Being told what to do, or what to eat may fall on deaf ears, or be met with resentment or resistance.